Dr Giovanna Zinzalla, Assistant Professor in Chemical Biology/Principal Investigator (PI)

 In June 2006 she joined the School of Pharmacy, University College London (UCL) (London, UK) as a Senior Research Fellow funded by Cancer Research UK (CR UK), within the CR UK Protein-Protein Interactions Drug Discovery Research Group (unit director: Prof. David E. Thurston).
 As a co-PI of a CR UK Small Molecule Drug Discovery Initiative program she led the research aimed at discovering protein-protein inhibitors of transcriptional factors such as Hypoxia Inducible Factor 1 (HIF-1) and Signal Transducer and Activator of Transcription 3 (STAT3 ).

-In January 2012 she took up the position at the Karolinska Institute as a junior PI at the Center for Advanced Cancer Therapies (ACT).
+In January 2012 she took up the position at the Karolinska Institute as a PI (junior Group Leader) within the Center for Advanced Cancer Therapies (ACT).

 Dissecting and Manipulating Transcription Factors Networks